Rusketh/JellyMusic/ReadMe.md

 4. Change `interactionModel.languageModel.invocationName` (line 4 in the JSON file) to the name you used for the **`SKILL_NAME` environment variable**, then save the file.
 5. Navigate to **"Interaction Model"** and open the **"JSON Editor"**.
 Drag your saved JSON file into the editor (or copy and paste its contents).

 That's it!
 Click **"Save"** at the top, then hit **"Build Skill"**.
-Hopefully, after a few minutes, it will build successfully, and you'll be ready to go.
+Hopefully, after a few minutes, it will build successfully, and you'll be ready to go and install the skill.
 Start the container and enjoy listening to your music!

+### Enabling Your Skill in the Alexa App

+Once your Docker container is running and your Alexa Skill is successfully built in the Alexa Developer Console, you need to enable it within your Alexa app on your mobile device.

+1. Open the **Alexa app** on your smartphone or tablet.

+2. Navigate to the **"More"** menu (usually represented by three lines or dots).

+3. Tap on **"Skills & Games"**.

+4.  **Scroll to the bottom** of the "Skills & Games" screen and tap on **"Your Skills"**.

+5. You should see a small dropdown menu, typically labeled "Enabled".
+Tap on this dropdown and select **"Dev"** (for Development skills).

+6. Locate and tap on your **"Jelly Music"** skill from the list.

+7. Tap the **"Enable"** or **"Enable to Use"** button.

+Your Jelly Music skill should now be active and ready for use on your Alexa devices!

 ---